Posted By: Kaplan Schweser

 To accommodate candidates whose 2020 exams were postponed or canceled, in 2021, Level I of the CFA exam will be offered six times.
 Levels II and III will be offered three times in 2021.
 Starting in 2022, Level I will be offered four times a year.
-Levels II and III are offered once a year.
+Levels II and III are offered twice a year.
 For more information on the exact dates, read this article.
 CFA exam fees range from $700 to $1,000, depending on your exam level and when you register.
-The pass rates for the exams for 2019 are as follows:
+The pass rates for the can be found in this article.

 By contrast, the topics of the CAIA exams are:

 Both levels of the CAIA exam are given in March and September.
 Level I is multiple-choice.
 Level II has a multiple-choice portion and a constructed response portion.
 There is a one-time enrollment fee of $400.
 The fee for each level ranges from $1,150 to $1,250 based on the exam registration period.
-If you want to retake the exam, the fee is $450.The September 2019 pass rates are 52% for Level I and 64% for Level II.
+If you want to retake the exam, the fee is $450.The September 2019 pass rates were 52% for Level I and 64% for Level II.